theexitstrategy/theexitstrategy.github.io/index.md

 I am currently working on powder-bed based [additive manufacturing](https://en.wikipedia.org/wiki/3D_printing), specializing in electron beam based additive manufacturing (**E-PBF**).
 My goal is to establish a [framework](https://theexitstrategy.github.io/framework) for the fabrication of complex geometries with desired properties.
 An intuition of the underlying principles governing the process and the relationship between different process parameters and the emerging meltpool has to be developed in order to control the process to ones desires.

+Further topics to consider working on (that require more though):

+- [Thermal stress](https://sci-hub.st/https://doi.org/10.4028/www.scientific.net/MSF.762.224) in complex geometries as a result of meltpool geometry & solidification conditions.
+- Including the effect of preheating, especially for more geometries in the build chamber, on the melt pool formation.
+Add additional heating steps to reach a constant temperature prior for each geometry in the build.
+- Spot Melting as alternative melting strategy to reach geometry independent properties and also extend the space of possible reachable microstructures.
+The goal of the spot melt strategy should be the independence of each single spot from all other spots to reach high solidification velocities and keeping a constant melt pool geometry of each spot.